Petroniuss/Ori/README.md

 ## Techonlogies

-I have used good old java to create android client and spring-boot on the backend to setup some sockets.
+I have used good old java to create the android client and spring-boot on the backend to setup some sockets.

 ## Screenshots